aquasecurity/trivy/docs/getting-started/installation.md

 ## Arch Linux
 Package trivy-bin can be installed from the Arch User Repository.
-Examples:

 === "pikaur"